 - Provide instruction for primary/secondary students and teachers on public school campuses, including Title 1 schools, as well as libraries, community centers, on site at Dramatic Results, and other various locations.

 - Nurture and maintain professional and positive relationships with classroom teachers.

 - Develop and facilitate Professional Development workshops for classroom teachers, administrators, and community members and provide and receive feedback.

-- Demonstrate mastery of the skills, knowledge and practices of your art form through original lessons, making relevant connections to classroom STEM curricula, and be willing to adapt and implement existing curricula in a creative way.
+- Demonstrate knowledge and practices of your art form through original lessons, make relevant connections to classroom STEM curricula, and be willing to adapt and implement existing curricula in a creative way.

-- Ability to train classroom teachers in arts integration strategies using the art form.
+- Ability to collaborate with classroom teachers in arts integration strategies

 - Be accountable for paperwork as required by program administration.

 - Organize all materials for each lesson ahead of time and transport all materials to and from school for individual programs.